Chris00/ocaml-cairo/README.txt

 In order to compile these bindings, you need to install the cairo library, including its development files (e.g. packages libcairo2 and libcairo2-dev in Debian).
+To use Cairo with GTK+, please also install lablgtk2.
 The installation of the library depends on findlib.
 Then issue

 ./configure
 make